 - Chest presses or back rows: Wrap your resistance band around a full water bottle.
 Set the water bottle outside a door and shut the door so that it holds the water bottle in place.
 Use that anchor to do chest presses or rows for your back muscles.

-Disc sliders are another cheap at-home workout investment — this six-pack of Inmaker Exercise Sliders ($10) is available on Amazon Prime — but you can also replace them with towels or soft socks on a hardwood floor, or paper plates on carpet, to work on balance, strength, and control.
-Joe recommended reverse lunges and mountain climbers, and if you're feeling creative, here are four other moves to try out.
+Disc sliders are another cheap at-home workout investment, like this two-pack of sliding discs ($13), though you can also replace them with towels or soft socks on a hardwood floor, or paper plates on a carpet.
+This small, lightweight piece of equipment helps you improve balance, strength, and control.
+Bach recommended reverse lunges and mountain climbers, and if you're feeling creative, here's a 15-minute legs and core slider workout to try.